Getting Started with Freestyle Orchestrator

 Summary and Additional Resources

-This Getting Started guide provided an overview of Freestyle Orchestrator and Scripts Tech Preview and included steps to create Freestyle workflows based on sequence and conditions across multiple resources on Windows and macOS.
+This Getting Started guide provided an overview of Freestyle Orchestrator and Scripts, it included steps to create Freestyle workflows based on sequence and conditions across multiple resources on Windows and macOS.

 - Andreano Lanusse, End-User-Computing Staff Architect, Technical Marketing, VMware.